sigstore/docs/content/en/main-concepts.md

   - OpenID Connect (Our means of authentication)
 ---

-We’ve combined a few technologies that can be used independently or as one single process.
+sigstore combines several different technologies that focus on automatic key management and transparency logs.
+They can be used independently or as one single process, and together they create a safer chain of custody tracing software back to the source.

 <list :items="features" type="info"></list>